 At PwC, our purpose is to build trust in society and solve important problems.
 We’re a network of firms in 157 countries with more than 223,000 people who are committed to delivering quality in assurance, advisory and tax services.
 Find out more and tell us what matters to you by visiting us at www.pwc.com.

 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure for further details.

 The respondents were made up of internal audit executives and stakeholder of internal audit, including audit committee members and chairs, board members, CFOs, CEOs, CCOs and CROs.

-Countries include: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China/Hong Kong, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, India, Ireland, Italy, Japan, Kenya, Luxembourg, Mexico, Namibia, Netherlands, New Zealand, Nigeria, Norway, Poland, Portugal, Russia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates, UK, US and Venezuela.
+Country or region include: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, Mainland China and Hong Kong, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, India, Ireland, Italy, Japan, Kenya, Luxembourg, Mexico, Namibia, Netherlands, New Zealand, Nigeria, Norway, Poland, Portugal, Russia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Arab Emirates, UK, US and Venezuela.